The MSc Economics is a stimulating and challenging programme that provides international quality training in Economics

 Minimum English language requirements: IELTS: 6.5 minimum overall score or equivalent.
 Please visit Maynooth University International Office website for further information about English language and other requirements for international students.
 The requirements specified are applicable for both EU and non-EU international applicants.

 The course structure is designed to be stimulating and challenging.
 Students take core modules in Microeconomics, Macroeconomics and Econometrics in the first semester.
 In the second semester, students take specialised field modules that may include further Microeconomics, International Trade, Labour Economics and Industrial Organisation.
 The programme also requires students to undertake a research thesis during the summer term.
 The thesis uses the skills attained from the taught modules and allows students to demonstrate the analytical competencies developed throughout the programme.

 Online application only http://www.pac.ie/maynoothuniversity

 The following information should be uploaded to your online application form:

 Certified copies of all official transcripts of results for all non-Maynooth University qualifications listed MUST accompany the application.
-Failure to do so will delay your application being processed. non-Maynooth University students are asked to provide two academic references and a copy of birth certificate or valid passport.
+Failure to do so will delay your application being processed. non-Maynooth University students are asked to provide two academic references and a copy of their birth certificate or valid passport.